redpanda-data/connect/website/docs/components/processors/bloblang.md

 If your mapping is large and you'd prefer for it to live in a separate file then you can execute a mapping directly from a file with the expression `from "<path>"`, where the path must be absolute, or relative from the location that Benthos is executed from.

+## Component Rename

+This processor was recently renamed to the [`mapping` processor](/docs/components/processors/mapping) in order to make the purpose of the processor more prominent.
+It is still valid to use the existing `bloblang` name but eventually it will be deprecated and replaced by the new name in example configs.

 ## Examples

 <Tabs defaultValue="Mapping" values={[